 The changes that we make using EQ on the master bus will be every subtle.
 The aim is to create an overall EQ profile that will be pleasant to listen to rather than focussing too much on specific frequencies.
 Below is an image of an EQ shape that could be useful for some mastering purposes.
-Do not place this EQ on every master and assume it will be fine, this is just an example of an EQ that could add flavour:

 Low Cut ~ 20 Hz - A low cut is necessary to remove any frequencies that are not audible but can create muddiness / other problems in your song.

 Low End Boost ~ 100 Hz - In some situations, a boost of this kind may bring out some of the bass in your song.
 You can experiment with this yourself and try out using a shelf as opposed to a bell for different results.

 Low Mid Cut ~ 160 Hz - You may find some mud in this region, especially if you have applied a low and boost.